oracle-devrel/oci-rag-vectordb/README.md

 ## Introduction

-RAG is one of the most coveted use cases nowadays for AI.
-The great thing about RAG is that it allows you to augment the knowledge of an LLM without having to retrain it.
+RAG, or Retrieval-Augmented Generations is one of the most coveted use cases for AI today because it allows you to augment the knowledge of an LLM without having to retrain it.
 How, you may ask?
 Well, it's a way for the LLM to extract information (like a database) and present this information to the user very quickly.

-This allows LLMs to acquire up-to-date knowledge, for example, the results of this year's SuperBowl, regardless of when the LLM you're running inference against has been trained.
-Therefore, you can make your LLM more intelligent and provide it with updated data with little to no effort.
+This allows LLMs to acquire up-to-date knowledge like the results of this year's SuperBowl regardless of when the LLM you're running inference against has been trained.
+Therefore, you can make your LLM more intelligent and provide it with updated data with less effort.

-Luckily, OCI GenAI Agents Service allows us to do just that: we will be able to upload our documents, process this data, put it into an Index Store (OCI OpenSearch), create a Redis cluster for caching purposes, and provide users with a way to **consume** this data through a chatbot!
+OCI Generative AI Agents service allows us to do just that: we can upload our documents, process the data, put it into an Index Store (OCI OpenSearch), create a Redis cluster for caching purposes, and provide users with a way to **consume** this data through a chatbot!

-For the infrastructure, we will have the following OCI Services present:
+For the infrastructure, we will need the following OCI Services:

-- **OCI Redis** for caching user-agent interactions (so we can give some context to the model as well)
+- **OCI Redis** for caching user-agent interactions (so we can give some context to the model as well).
-- **OCI OpenSearch Cluster** for Index Similarity Search (Index Database) and storing indices with data (Vector Stores will be available in upcoming releases)
+- **OCI OpenSearch Cluster** for Index Similarity Search (Index Database) and storing indices with data (Vector Stores will be available in upcoming releases).
-- **OCI Compute** for connecting to the OpenSearch cluster securely (through OCI private subnet routing)
+- **OCI Compute** for connecting to the OpenSearch cluster securely (through OCI private subnet routing).
-- **OCI Generative AI Agents** for communicating and interacting with the data in our cluster
+- **OCI Generative AI Agents** for communicating and interacting with the data in our cluster.

 Oracle Cloud Infrastructure Generative AI Agents (Beta) is a fully managed service that combines the power of large language models with an intelligent retrieval system to create contextually relevant answers by searching your knowledge base, making your AI applications smart and efficient.

 To use this service, index your data in OCI Search with OpenSearch and set up a cluster in OCI Cache with Redis for the cached user prompts and responses.
 Then you create an agent and attach your data source.
 Finally, you test your agent and allow it to generate insights and answer questions.
-We will see how to do all these steps in this application pattern.
+We will see how to do all these steps in the following application pattern.

 ### Use Cases